What is Working Capital for eCommerce Stores?

 What Are Some Working Capital Management Tips for eCommerce Stores?

-Poor working capital management is frequently the result of inventory and vendor terms that have been mismanaged.
-To expound, keeping too much inventory on hand for an extended period of time depletes an e-commerce store’s working capital.
+Poor working capital management often results from mismanaged inventory and vendor terms.
+To elaborate, maintaining excessive inventory for an extended period depletes an eCommerce store’s working capital.

-Similarly, strict vendor payment agreements make it difficult for e-commerce stores to keep working capital on hand when payments must occur within a few days, and a large portion of their inventory remains unsold.
+Similarly, strict vendor payment agreements make it difficult for eCommerce stores to maintain sufficient working capital when payments must occur within a few days, and a large portion of their inventory remains unsold.

 Here are some suggestions for online stores that can help with working capital: